What Are the Most Common Hand & Wrist Injuries Caused by Car Accidents?

 Types of Hand Injuries:

-Hand Fractures: Car accident can lead to broken hands.
-A "boxer's fracture" is a common hand fracture where there is a breakthrough the bones of the hand.
-Treatment for hand fractures includes immobilization, physical therapy and/or surgery.
+A car accident can lead to broken hands.
+A "boxer's fracture" is a common hand fracture where there is a breakthrough in the bones of the hand.
+Treatment for hand fractures includes immobilization, physical therapy, and/or surgery.

-Injuries to Tendons: Tendon tears result from lacerations or crush type injuries.
+Tendon tears result from lacerations or crush-type injuries.
 Tendon tears often require surgery followed by physical therapy.

-Carpal Tunnel Syndrome: If a person has a firm grip on the steering wheel when the impact occurs, the nerves in the hand or the wrist can be damaged.
+If a person has a firm grip on the steering wheel when the impact occurs, the nerves in the hand or the wrist can be damaged.
 Symptoms of carpal tunnel syndrome may show up days or weeks after the accident.
 One of the main symptoms of carpal tunnel syndrome is numbness in the hands that worsens at night.
-Other symptoms include:

 - Burning or tingling